I do not own Transformers, only my OC.

 My lips pulled in disapproval.
 "Doesn't needing to rebuild it mean the experiment was a failure?"

 Both Autobots turned their attention upon me.
 "Hardly," Que beamed.
-He might have been shorter than Ironhide but he still towered high above me.
-"The weapon would have needed dismantling anyway.
+He might have been shorter than Ironhide, but he still towered high above me.
+"The weapon needed dismantling anyway.
 This saves a few steps."

 I shook my head in defeat.
-I had long come to realize Autobot scientists were crazy.
+I had long come to realize that Autobot scientists were crazy.

-"Well right now it's a disadvantage for the budget," I said and climbed into his palm.
+"Well right now it's a disadvantage for the budget."
+I climbed into his palm.

 "A small price to pay when it comes to saving lives."

 "You mean a small price to pay so you can have a bigger gun."